Data sharing policy

 D. Data sharing not applicable – no new data generated

-If no new data was created while conducting the research, the DAS should be as follows:
+If no new data were created while conducting the research, the DAS should be as follows:

 Data sharing does not apply to this article, as no new data were generated during the current study.